What is Single Portal – Background

 The Multistate Registration and Filing Portal, Inc., a Delaware nonprofit corporation (MRFP) working with the National Association of State Charities Officials (NASCO), and the National Association of Attorneys General (NAAG), continues moving forward with its plan to build an online system that will allow nonprofit organizations and their professional fundraisers to comply with all states’ registration and annual filing requirements through a single online portal (“The Single Portal Initiative”).

 Our goal is to maximize efficiency, data transparency, and information sharing by enabling compliance with registration and reporting requirements for any state, or any combination of multiple states, without duplication of data entry, at the single portal, and then making the collected registration data from all states available to the public in a searchable and interactive format.
-Academics, policy makers and interested members of the public will be able to conduct their own inquiries.
+Academics, policymakers and interested members of the public will be able to conduct their own inquiries.
 Availability of the data in electronic format (rather than in paper or static pdf format), will enable analytics that will lead to better understanding of charitable resources, better targeting of law enforcement and fraud prevention resources, and better policy making for protection of charitable resources.

 MRFP members are state agencies (Attorneys General, Secretaries of State, or other agencies) with direct oversight responsibility for charitable assets and charitable solicitations.
-The National Association of Attorneys General (NAAG) will serve as fiscal agent for the Single Portal operations and NAAG’s offices in Washington, DC will serve as headquarters for administration of the Single Portal system.
+The National Association of Attorneys General (NAAG) will serve as fiscal agent for the Single Portal operations and NAAG’s offices in Washington, DC will serve as headquarters for the administration of the Single Portal system.